FindMySchool LogoFindMySchool

 For a state secondary, the most useful way to read performance is in three layers, relative position in England, local position, and progress measures.

-Ranked 2,460th in England and 1st in Mexborough for GCSE outcomes (FindMySchool ranking based on official data).
+Ranked 1,772nd in England for GCSE academic outcomes and 1st in Mexborough on the local secondary ranking (FindMySchool ranking based on official data).
 This places performance in line with the middle 35% of schools in England (25th to 60th percentile), rather than at either extreme.

 These figures point to a school that is moving students forward, with a stronger story on progress than on raw attainment.
 That tends to matter most for families whose child is not already a high prior attainer, or for those who want reassurance that the school can add value.